For Transfer and Visiting Students

 Visiting students are required to submit the following:

-- an application form
+- The visiting student application form

-- an official law school transcript
+- Official law school transcript